Transgender Kansas residents can keep updating their documents despite a new law, governor says

 TOPEKA, Kan.
 (AP) — The Democratic governor in Kansas declared Thursday that the state will keep allowing transgender residents to alter their driver’s licenses and birth certificates, despite a new law aimed at preventing it.

 Gov. Laura Kelly issued a directive that allows agencies under her control to defy a legal opinion issued earlier this week by Republican state Attorney General Kris Kobach, telling them to follow their lawyers’ narrower view of the law.

-Kobach has told reporters that if Kelly’s administration did not follow his opinion, he might sue her.
+The attorney general called the Kelly administration’s legal analysis “nonsense” and promised, “We will see her in court.”

+“She is violating her oath of office to uphold Kansas law,” Kobach said a statement.

 The new law is set to take effect Saturday and legally defines a person’s sex as male or female based on their “biological reproductive system” at birth, a standard that would apply to “any” law or state regulation.
 Kansas driver’s licenses and birth certificates list a person’s sex, and Kobach said they can’t contradict what doctors assigned at birth.

 He also said the state must undo changes in its records — more than 1,200 in the past four years.
-Lawyers in Kelly’s administration rejected that idea, saying the law is not retroactive.
+Lawyers in Kelly’s administration rejected that idea, saying the law is not retroactive, according to a background memo from the governor’s office.

+“Beyond that, it would potentially be impossible for the agencies to comply with the Attorney General’s Opinion due to a lack of complete data,” the memo said.

 Kelly, a strong supporter of LGBTQ+ rights, took office in 2019 after defeating Kobach, then the Kansas secretary of state, for her first term.
 Kobach narrowly won the attorney general’s race last year.